Bioénergies — Implementation

 grant_eligibility_criteria|eligible_expenses

-- Costs of purchasing and upgrading equipment, including surplus costs for replacing end-of-life equipment with traditional equipment.
+- The cost of purchasing and upgrading equipment, including additional costs for replacing end-of-life equipment compared to conventional equipment.

-- Engineering, installation, commissioning, and measurement costs, whether performed by the applicant's staff or on a contract basis.
+- Engineering, installation, commissioning, and measurement costs performed by in-house or contracted personnel.

-- Costs for measurement, quantification, and verification performed by an external consultant, both before and after equipment installation.
+- Costs of measurement, quantification, and verification by an external consultant, both before and after equipment installation (for existing sites).

 grant_eligibility_criteria|zone